Vision Rehabilitation Therapist

-Laure has been a Flex Vision Rehabilitation Assistant at AVRE for 13 years.
+Laure has been a Flex Vision Rehabilitation Assistant at AVRE for over 13 years.
 She has an A.S. in Human Services from SUNY-Broome and received her certification as a Flex VRA from the Lighthouse Foundation.
 She has also completed numerous courses through the Hadley School for the Blind.
 She is a member of the Association for Education and Rehabilitation of the Blind and Visually Impaired (AER) and the National Association of Professional Women (NAPW).
 Laure works with children between the ages of five and 16, teaching them age-appropriate life skills.
 She founded and manages a recreation program to promote team building and social interaction for children and teens who are visually impaired.

 Manager of the Low Vision Clinic and Children’s Services

 Diane has a Master’s degree in Rehabilitation from the University of South Florida, specializing in Blindness.
 She holds a dual national certification as a Low Vision Therapist and a Vision Rehabilitation Therapist.
 She has worked in the blindness field for over 30 years.
 Most of her work has been with disabled children in the early intervention system.
 She worked in Florida and North Carolina before moving to Binghamton.
 At AVRE, Diane works with Dr. Lange in the Low Vision Clinic and conducts the functional vision assessments.

 Employment and Career Specialist

 Michelle joined AVRE in May 2016 as our Employment and Career Specialist.
 She attended Binghamton University and earned a Bachelors' Degree in History.
 After receiving her Master of Science in Childhood Education from Binghamton University, she spent four years as a Substitute Teacher for the Binghamton City School District.
 She worked as an Employment Specialist for three years at Community Options.
 Michelle works with teens and adults in finding work experiences and job placements.